System Design Space

 Input/output is treated as a pipeline from device to controller, driver, kernel, and user process.

-• Polling vs interrupts is a workload decision: lower latency versus lower CPU overhead.
+• Choosing between interrupts and polling depends on workload shape: lower latency versus lower CPU overhead.

-• DMA minimizes CPU involvement in bulk transfer, critical for network and storage-heavy workloads.
+• DMA minimizes CPU involvement in bulk transfers, which is critical for network and storage-heavy workloads.

 • Batching and event coalescing reduce context-switch and syscall overhead.